GeorgeKuncheria/fastify/README.md

 ```

 First modify things from tsconfig.json
-    - In target change to ESNEXT
+    - In target change to ESNext
     - UNCOMMENT baseURL,moduleResolution,outDir
     - outDir should "./dist"